ouspg/CompSec-return-templates/Lab6Template/README.md

 Add all your group member's names and student IDs here.
 If you continue the tasks at home, you can work with different people.
 Please mark who participated in which tasks.

+If your answer contains files to upload, just create folder for task and put them there.

 # Task 1

 #### x)